V1T3X3/VRem.Net-Script-Repository/README.md

 - IResettable.cs - C# interface for facilitating object deletion on user spawnable objects.
 Attached on all deletable objects.
 - ~Mains.cs~ - not in use.
 - PCSummary.cs - handles getting PC configuration information for the summary page in the PC object.
 - RackMounting.cs - handles interaction layer assignment for Rack mountable objects.
+Attached to the Switch and Server objects.
 - ServerBV.cs - collates and manipulates all attached services in a Server object including IP assignment, Web Services, DNS services, and DHCP services.
-Attached on a Server object.
+Attached on the Server object.
 - UniqueID.cs - generates a globally unique ID (GUID) on every object.
 Each startup of the application generates a new GUID for the object.
 Attached on all objects.
 - WebService.cs - handles serving and setting image paths for web service.
-Attached to a Server object.
+Attached to the Server object.
 - XRSceneFadeIn.cs - handles fade in from black on app startup.
 - callForDestroy.cs - handles disabling all current connections before the object is deleted.
 Attached to all spawnable objects.
 - castGUID.cs - handles transmitting the object's GUID through the Ethernet cable.
 Attached on all objects with an Ethernet port.